MicrosoftDocs/windows-itpro-docs/windows/deployment/do/mcc-enterprise.md

 ##### Get the IP address of your Microsoft Connected Cache using ifconfig

-There are multiple methods that can be used to apply a policy to PCs that should participate in downloading from the Microsoft Connected Cache .
+There are multiple methods that can be used to apply a policy to PCs that should participate in downloading from the MCC.

 ##### Registry Key

-You can either set your Microsoft Connected Cache IP or FQDN using:
+You can either set your MCC IP address or FQDN using:

 1. Registry Key in 1709 and higher -
     [HKEY_LOCAL_MACHINE\\SOFTWARE\\Policies\\Microsoft\\Windows\\DeliveryOptimization]